Cyber Readiness: 7 Key Reasons Your Organisation Should Invest in Penetration Testing

-You can have as many state-of-the-art cybersecurity systems in place as you want, but until someone tries to breach those defences, you’re never going to know if they’re strong enough truly.
-The only way your systems can be proven to work is through penetration testing.
+You can have as many state-of-the-art cybersecurity systems in place as you want, but until someone tries to breach those defences, you’ll never know if they’re powerful enough.
+Penetration testing is the only way your systems can be proven to work.

 Penetration testing gives you insights by breaching r your information systems in a contained environment, but it also lets you see how effectively you can mitigate that breach.
 Does a breach grant access to every bit of data your company holds, or do you have other systems that can keep at least some of your data safe from prying eyes?

-Penetration testing will give you an accurate picture of exactly where you stand in fighting off a real-life cyberattack.
+Penetration testing will give you an accurate picture of where you stand fighting off a real-life cyberattack.